-If, however, there is a finding by arbitrators or the appropriate court in the future that the contract was null and void, we believe the following would result, irrespective of the terms of the Greek contract: we would have no contractual obligations to complete any additional work under the Greek contract; penalties for delayed performance could not be enforced; damages for excess reprocurement costs could not be assessed; the good performance bonds could not be called; and we may be entitled to equitable remedies.
-Under these equitable remedies, if the arbitrators or court found that the value conferred upon the Greek Government by our work was greater than the payments already received by us, the Greek Government would owe us for the amount of such excess.
-Likewise, if the arbitrators or court found the value conferred upon the Greek Government by our work was less than the payments already received by us, we would owe the Greek Government for the amount of such deficiency.
+If, however, there is a finding by arbitrators or the appropriate court in the future that the contract was null and void, we believe the following would result, irrespective of the terms of the Greek contract: we would have no contractual obligations to complete any additional work under the Greek contract; penalties for delayed performance could not be enforced; damages for excess reprocurement costs could not be assessed; the good performance bonds could not be called; and we believe we would be entitled to equitable remedies.
+Under these equitable remedies, if the arbitrators or court found that the value conferred upon the customer by our work was greater than the payments already received by us, the customer would owe us for the amount of such excess.
+Likewise, if the arbitrators or court found the value conferred upon the customer by our work was less than the payments already received by us, we would owe the customer for the amount of such deficiency.

-While we continue to evaluate the implication of the legality issue and other recent developments, we believe we performed services and received payments under a binding agreement with the Greek Government.
+While we continue to evaluate the implications of the legality issue and other recent developments, we believe we performed services and received payments under a binding agreement with the customer.